-The University will often communicate with you about a range of important matters including registration, unit enrolment, assessment, degree ceremonies, and matters such as tuition fees, via your University email account.
-So that you do not miss out on (and as a consequence fail to act on) important information, it is a University requirement (Regulation 1.3) that you access your University email account regularly, even if you are out on placement or study abroad.
+The University will often communicate with you about a range of important matters requiring action from you, including registration, unit enrolment, assessment, degree ceremonies, and matters such as tuition fees, via your University email account.
+It is a University requirement (Regulation 1.3) that you access your University email account regularly, even if you are out on placement or study abroad.